English Electric Growl

 VOL 2 - 85 minutes of non-stop action.
 Highlights are … White-out at Peak Forest with amazing thrash from two type 3s … special feature on the ‘Slugs’ with all 6 seen in action … ‘Loch Rannoch’ at Crediton! …The first recorded Eurostar drag in 1995 … special features on the Manchester Club trains, Scottish sleepers and the ones that lived to fight another day including 37029, 37032, 37038, 37059, 37194, 37197 & 37207 & 37402. … also scenes depicting those that were less fortunate!

-'Echoes of the Class 37s' is the second in the series of videos marking a tribute to this famous class of diesel locomotive.
-Nationwide views combine the unmistakable sight and sound of more than 80 class members on both freight and passenger workings throughout the 1990s.
-Almost all livery variations are included Full colour and captions including locos/location/train details.
+Released in July 1998 '37 ...
+And Still Going Strong' is the first in this series of videos marking a tribute to this famous class of diesel locomotive.
+Nationwide views combine the unmistakable sight and sound of more than 100 class 37s on both freight and passenger workings throughout the 1990s.
+Almost all livery variations are included from BR blue to EWS.

 Running time 60 mins approx